How Often Should You Clean Solar Panels in Australia?

 How to Know When Your Panels Need Cleaning

-You don’t need to climb your roof to know.
+You don’t need to climb your roof to determine the right cleaning frequency.
 Look for these signs:

 - Visible soiling from the ground — a brownish or yellow tinge across panels